toredash/cilium/Documentation/cmdref/cilium-agent.md

       --cluster-health-port int                                 TCP port for cluster-wide network connectivity health API (default 4240)
-      --cluster-id int                                          Unique identifier of the cluster --cluster-name string                                     Name of the cluster (default "default") --clustermesh-config string                               Path to the ClusterMesh configuration directory --cni-chaining-mode string                                Enable CNI chaining with the specified plugin (default "none")
+      --cluster-id int                                          Unique identifier of the cluster --cluster-name string                                     Name of the cluster (default "default") --cluster-pool-node-pre-alloc map                         List of IP pools which should be pre-allocated on this node --clustermesh-config string                               Path to the ClusterMesh configuration directory --cni-chaining-mode string                                Enable CNI chaining with the specified plugin (default "none")
       --cni-exclusive                                           Whether to remove other CNI configurations